What is SunContract SNC and how does the platform work?

 Climate changes this is one of the biggest challenges we have ever faced.
 One of the main reasons for this is dependence on fossil fuels.
 Combustion of crude oil, coal and other fossil fuels for energy production is ineffective and causes a huge amount of CO2 emissions and other harmful gases.
 Too high concentration of these gases in the atmosphere causes the greenhouse effect.

-The use of fossil fuels and the resulting emissions lead to the second main problem in the energy industry: the centralization of energy sources and suppliers.
-Due to the monopolistic position of many large corporations, energy prices are raised by a gradual "shortage".
-On an international scale, only energy accounts for only a third of the actual electricity price.
-Other costs consist of various fees.
+The use of fossil fuels and the resulting emissions lead to the second major problem in the energy industry: the centralization of energy sources and suppliers.
+Due to the monopoly position of many large corporations, energy prices are rising in line with a gradual "scarcity".
+Internationally, energy alone accounts for only one third of the actual price of electricity.
+The remaining costs consist of various fees.

 SunContract a solution to the problem?

-Blockchain technology allows independent electricity producers and consumers to connect to the network through "smart contrach" via the pool SunContract.
-The goal of an intelligent contract is to provide security that is greater than traditional contract law.
+Blockchain technology enables Independent Electricity Producers and Consumers to network through "smart contrach (smart contract)" through a pool SunContract.
+The purpose of a smart contract is to provide security that is greater than traditional contract law.

 By combining the energy sector with blockchains, many new opportunities arise in terms of optimization, transparency and cost-effective use, and ultimately this is reflected in the price the user pays for energy.